kvasdopil/food/README.md

 - **US-14**: As a user, I want to click on tags in recipe cards to filter the feed by that tag so I can find recipes matching my preferences. ✅ **Implemented**: Tags toggle on click (add if not present, remove if already filtered).
 - **US-15**: As a user, I want to combine multiple tags (e.g., `/feed?tags=vegetarian+italian`) so I can filter recipes by multiple criteria at once. ✅ **Implemented**: Multiple tags are separated by `+` in the URL.
-- **US-16**: As a user, I want to see active tag filters displayed at the top of the feed so I know what filters are currently applied. ✅ **Implemented**: Filter section shows active tags with remove buttons on both desktop and mobile.
+- **US-16**: As a user, I want to see active tag filters displayed at the top of the feed so I know what filters are currently applied. ✅ **Implemented**: Active tags are displayed inline within the search bar, between the search icon and input field, with individual remove buttons.
-- **US-17**: As a user, I want to remove individual tag filters or clear all filters so I can adjust my search criteria. ✅ **Implemented**: Individual tags can be removed via X button; "Clear filters" button removes all active filters.
+- **US-17**: As a user, I want to remove individual tag filters or clear all filters so I can adjust my search criteria. ✅ **Implemented**: Individual tags can be removed via X button on each tag; the clear button in the search bar removes both search query and all active tags.
 - **US-18**: As a user, I want tag filters to persist in the URL so I can bookmark filtered views and share them with others. ✅ **Implemented**: Tag filters are stored in URL query parameters.
 - **US-19**: As a user, I want tags to be clickable buttons so I can easily filter recipes. ✅ **Implemented**: Tags are clickable buttons that toggle filters.